 The Chinese people have been celebrating the return from political exile of former Vice-Premier Teng Hsiao-Ping by holding noisy street parades and demonstrations through major cities, including the capital, Peking.

-The Chinese people have been celebrating the return from political exile of former Vice-Premier Teng Hsiao-Ping by holding noisy street parades and demonstrations through major cities, including the capital, Peking.
+Background: The Chinese people have been celebrating the return from political exile of former Vice-Premier Teng Hsiao-Ping by holding noisy street parades and demonstrations through major cities, including the capital, Peking.
 A year ago, the 74-year-old Mr Teng was branded a "capitalist roader" and one of the three great traitors to Maoism.
 Today, he stands number three in the Chinese hierarchy and is seen as a favourite to become Premier after Chairman Hue.